ember-decorators/ember-decorators/packages/-ember-decorators/tests/dummy/app/pods/docs/stability-and-support/template.md

 by changes in the underlying spec.

 Class fields are currently stage 3 in the process and decorators are currently stage 2.
-Stage 4 marks completion, and the closer a spec is to stage 4, the more stable it is.

-We have recently updated to the stage 2 transforms, and are cross-compatible with the stage 1 transforms so libraries using either can interoperate (for a slight runtime cost).
+Stage 4 marks completion, stage 3 marks a high level of confidence in stability, and stage 2 marks belief that the spec will eventually be included in the language in some form.
+Recently decorators began undergoing a redesign while still remaining in stage 2.
+Ember is following their recommendations through this process, and supporting the "legacy" stage 1 decorator specification.

 ## Browser Support